President Akinwumi Adesina and the entire executive team from the African Development Bank;

 Member of the Executive Council Lebogang Maile, Director General Phindile Baleni and other representatives of national, provincial and municipal government;

 Welcome to the official launch of the Inaugural Africa Investment Forum of the African Development Bank which will be held in Johannesburg on November 7- 9 this year.

 We as the Gauteng Provincial Government are very pleased to have won the bid to host this biggest and unparalleled investment platform on the African continent.

 We did not get the bid on a silver platter.
-We put a strong bid to host the Africa Investment Forum and won of our strong credentials as a major proponent the African economic integration and key driver of Africa’s industrialisation and intra-Africa trade.
+We put in a strong bid to host the Africa Investment Forum and won because of our strong credentials as a major proponent the African economic integration and key driver of Africa’s industrialisation and intra-Africa trade.

 Gauteng contributes 35% to South Africa’s GDP and 8-10% to the total GDP of the continent.
 We are the industrial hub and manufacturing workshop of Sub-Saharan Africa.
 Johannesburg is Africa’s financial nerve centre.

-We have state-of-the-art infrastructure, a sound and investor-friendly regulatory environment underpinned by a very efficient Gauteng Investment Centre which serves as a one-stop shop for fast-tracking applications and improve the ease of doing business.
+We have state-of-the-art infrastructure, a sound and investor-friendly regulatory environment underpinned by a very efficient Gauteng Investment Centre which serves as a one-stop shop for fast-tracking applications and improving the ease of doing business.

 Gauteng accounts for 71% of South Africa’s investments into the different regions of our continent.
 Gauteng-based companies have invested more than $30 billion in different regions.
-Our provincial government has strong relations several regional and state governments in major African economies.
+Our provincial government has strong relations with several regional and state governments in major African economies.